…the last thing you want to professionally label yourself is exactly that.

 Here’s a snippet from the article on what I mean:

 It’s easy to fall victim… to feeling like an impostor—someone who’s just pretending to be a business owner.
 So while “freelancer” may be more akin to how you see what you do, it might be selling you short.
 After all, your livelihood doesn’t depend on your own self-perception, but on how potential clients see you and your work.

-Apart from what you call yourself, something that makes anyone who works for themselves feel more legit is getting busy in a coworking office.
+Apart from what you call yourself, something else that makes anyone who works for themselves feel more like a pro is getting busy in a coworking office.

 If you’re not in the loop about Seth Godin, who’s been dubbed “the Ultimate Entrepreneur for the Information Age” (Business Week), and “a demigod on the Web [for his] unique respected understanding of the Internet” (Forbes.com)– then check out his legendary TED talk below.

 Being a third of the way into the online course, I’m realizing that every cent is waaay beyond worth it.

 Because should you follow through, you’ll discover how to produce remarkable, meaningful, unmistakable work– and of course, how to earn more as a freelancer (two things I’m sure you’re willing to invest $45 in learning).